 • If there is a time restraint that would not allow proper bidding to occur.

-• In order for a bid exemption to occur a sole source form will have to be completed along with the EPP form and have the Controller's or VP of Finance, Operations & Administration's approval and the President’s approval.
+• For a bid exemption to occur, a sole source form will have to be completed along with the EPP form and have the CFO and/or the President’s approval.

 • Emergency Procurements

-• These procurements are performed when a situation or condition occurs which "creates a threat to public health, welfare, or safety such as may arise by reason of floods, epidemics, riots, equipment failures or fire loss".
-The existence of such conditions must create an immediate and serious need for supplies, services or construction that cannot be met through normal procurement methods and the lack of would seriously threaten:
+• These procurements are performed when a situation or condition occurs that "creates a threat to public health, welfare, or safety such as may arise because of floods, epidemics, riots, equipment failures or fire loss.”
+The existence of such conditions must create an immediate and serious need for supplies, services, or construction that cannot be met through normal procurement methods, and the lack of these would seriously threaten:

 • the functioning of the University;